richardstartin/richardstartin.github.io/_posts/2019-07-15-classifying-documents.md

 ```

 The rules that could still match the document at any point during evaluation are represented as a bitset, starting off as a contiguous range `[0, numRules)`.
-For each constraint, the value of the relvant attribute is read from the document.
+For each constraint, the value of the relevant attribute is read from the document.
 The attribute value is used to locate the associated bitset of rule identities (a map lookup for discrete constraints or a binary search for range constraints), and united with the wildcards.
 This bitset is then intersected with the rules which already match, and if it becomes empty, the evaluation terminates.
 If the bitset is non empty by the end of the evaluation, it contains the identities of the rules which match the document.